 Back to that pop quiz.
 Here’s a true or false question:

 True or False: Since so many colleges and universities are not requiring test scores for Fall 2021 admissions, I won’t lose out at all by skipping the ACT or SAT.

-4 reasons why you should still take the SAT or ACT - even with the test optional trend:
+Four reasons why you should still take the SAT or ACT - even with the test-optional trend.